cliferraren/belly_button_biodiversity/README.md

 ## Step 2 - Plotly.js

-I used plotly.js to build interactive charts for your dashboard.
+I used plotly.js to build interactive charts for my dashboard.

 * Use the route `/names` to populate a dropdown select element with the list of sample names.